 BookSirens is a book and magazine distributor, a platform intended to serve both the authors and book reviewers.

 Authors’ works are publicized in their system to expose the book to its readers.
-In return, they will leave an unbiased review from the books they read.
+In return, they will leave an unbiased review of the books they read.

 For book reviewers, using BookSirens will not cost anything.
 All they need to do is sign-up to gain access to ARCs or the Advanced Reading Copies.